 General.
 Most cases of student misconduct usually are corrected by simple explanations or clarification by a faculty member, another pupil or by self-reasoning.
-If a student is unsure of what is expected of them, they may consult this handbook, a teacher, his/her guidance counselor, another faculty member, the Dean of Students, or the Principal.
+If a student is unsure of what is expected of them, they should consult this handbook, a teacher, guidance counselor, another faculty member, the Dean of Students, or the Principal.
 We prefer to prevent disciplinary action rather than apply it.
 Students are to keep in mind that they represent the school at all times and that their conduct must not bring discredit to themselves or to the school.
-Disciplinary action (detentions, elimination of school privileges, suspension, expulsion) involving any infraction of the following rules of conduct which are not condoned by the school, shall be determined by the Principal or the Dean of Students, as the Principal's designee for purposes of school discipline\ in concert with school district policy and state and federal laws and regulations.
-If a student is suspended, in-school or out of school day.
+Disciplinary action (detentions, elimination of school privileges, suspension, expulsion) involving any infraction of the following rules of conduct which are not condoned by the school, shall be determined by the Principal or the Dean of Students, as the Principal's designee for purposes of school discipline\ in concert with school district policies and state and federal laws and regulations.
+If a student is suspended, in-school or out of school, on a certain day and school is canceled for any reason that day, the suspension will be served on the next school day.
 The following is not permitted on school grounds, on school buses, or at school sponsored activities: